fbpx

 Reading Time: 4 minutes

-In the current financial climate many people can’t pay their energy bill and many of us are falling behind with payments.
+In the current financial climate, many people can’t pay their energy bill and are falling behind with payments.
+There are things you can do to make sure your energy debt doesn’t overwhelm you.

 Payment Plans and Supplier Support

-First of all, if you fund yourself in this situation, the best thing to do is to get in touch with your supplier: regulator Ofgem makes sure your supplier helps you: most usually with an affordable payment plan.
-Also it’s good to know that under recent pandemic regulations, your supply will not be cut off if you fall behind on your payments.
+First of all, if you fund yourself struggling to pay your energy bill, the best thing to do is to get in touch with your supplier: regulator Ofgem makes sure your supplier helps you.
+This is usually with an affordable payment plan.
+It’s also good to know that your supply will not be immediately cut off if you fall behind on your payments – your supplier has to offer you a payment plan and go through a number of steps before your supply is at risk.

 As well as a payment plan review, you may in certain circumstances be able to arrange reduced payments or a payment holiday.